drewg2009/simplify-your-writing/README.md

 The whole point is predictability.
 Given the same text, this tool always produces the same suggestions in the same order.
 Every rule is a plain phrase → replacement mapping you can read and edit by hand, so nothing surprising ever comes out of it.

+Plus it's faster and doesn't rely on AI models

 ## How it works

 ### 1. The dictionary (`dictionary.js`)